temporenc/temporenc/README.rst

 Sub-second precision time component
 -----------------------------------

-Sub-second time precision is expressed as either milliseconds (ms), microsecond (µs), or nanoseconds (ns).
+Sub-second time precision is expressed as either milliseconds (ms), microseconds (µs), or nanoseconds (ns).
 All numbers are represented as a multiple of 8 bits (i.e. whole bytes), with specific padding bits on the left that indicate the precision in use.